 companies of the German “Mittelstand” are part of the skilled crafts and trades.

-people were working in the skilled crafts and trades in 2020.
+people were working in the skilled crafts and trades industry in 2020.

-Alongside a long tradition and a dual vocational training lasting 2 - 3.5 years, the skilled crafts and trades also encompass a high degree of innovation.
-This means they are future-proof and offer attractive promotion prospects, such as further training and professional self-employment as a master craftsman or master craftswoman.
-Qualified professionals are required in the following areas:
+Alongside a long tradition and dual vocational training for a period of 2 - 3.5 years, the skilled crafts and trades also encompass a high degree of innovation.
+This means that they are future-proof and offer attractive promotion prospects, such as further training and professional self-employment as a master craftsperson.
+Qualified professionals are needed in the following areas:

-- Plumbing: As a plumber, you will carry out a variety of preparatory tasks in the workshop relating to metal or plastic construction elements, which you will then later install in properties, for example on roofs or facades.
-This can be in newly constructed buildings or renovated buildings, for example in order to fulfil new environmental constraints in the fields of energy utilisation systems, water drainage and thermal insulation.
+- Tinsmith: As a tinsmith, you will carry out a variety of preparatory tasks relating to the construction of metal or plastic building units, which you will then install in properties, for example on roofs or facades.
+This can be in newly constructed or renovated buildings, for example in order to fulfil new environmental constraints in the fields of energy utilisation systems, water drainage and thermal insulation.

-- Installation mechanics for sanitary, heating and air-conditioning technology: In this field, you will install water and air supply systems (sanitary facilities) in buildings, as well as heating systems, such as photovoltaic systems, heat pumps and wood-pellet heating systems.
-Alongside manual and mechanical processing of pipes, sheet metal and sections, you will be responsible for regular inspections of the functionality of the various systems after installation.
+- Plumber for sanitary, heating and air-conditioning technology: In this field, you will install water and air supply systems (toilet assemblies) in buildings, as well as heating systems, such as solar power units, heat pumps and wood pellet heating systems.
+Aside from the manual and mechanical processing of pipes, sheet metal and sections, you will be responsible for regularly inspecting the functionality of the various systems after installation.
 You will also install smart home systems and device-specific software.

 - As a mason, you will mainly be working outside on building sites, both independently and in a team of colleagues, site managers and architects.
-Alongside masonry work, your field of work also includes the planning and construction of these components.
+Your field of work includes masonry itself as well as planning and constructing the necessary components.

-- As a floor layer, you will be part of projects from the beginning to the end, i.e. from customer consultations to preparation of the ground, laying of the floor itself and, if required, further surface finishing.
-You can obtain a master craftsman or master craftswoman qualification in the field of parquet laying.
+- As a floorer, you will be an integral part of construction projects: customer consultations and preparation of the subsoil, laying of the floor itself and, if required, further surface finishing.
+You can obtain a master craftsperson qualification in the field of parquetry.

-- Electrical engineers with a specialisation in energy technology: In this field, you will be involved from construction/planning via production/installation of the electronic systems up until the final handover and after-sales support.
-Vacant positions are mainly found in automation technology, energy provision, mechanical and plant engineering and vehicle construction.
+- Electrical engineers with a specialisation in energy technology: In this profession, you will be involved from the moment of design/planning and production/installation of the electronic systems up until the final handover and after-sales support.
+Vacant positions are mainly found in automation engineering, electric utility, mechanical engineering and plant construction as well as vehicle construction.

-- Building cleaners: In this systemically relevant profession, you will work in office buildings or public buildings, such as administrative buildings, hospitals and swimming pools, as well as in public transport and parks.
-Strategic actions are required to select the appropriate tools and dosage of cleaning agents.
+- Industrial cleaning: In this essential profession, you will work in office buildings or public buildings, such as administrative buildings, hospitals and swimming pools, as well as in public transport and parks.
+Acting in a strategic manner is required to be able to select the appropriate tools and dosage of cleaning agents.

-If you have learnt a skilled craft or trade, you can also continue your education in Germany to become a master of the trade.
+If you have learnt a profession in the craft industry, you can continue your education in Germany to become a master of the craft.
 The master craftsperson or master tradesperson title is an officially recognised advanced training qualification in Germany and is a mark of quality for managers.
-Particularly in crafts and trades subject to authorisation, a master’s title is often required for starting up a business.
-You can find out in the Trades and Crafts Code which professions are subject to authorisation.
+Especially in crafts and trades subject to authorisation, a master’s title is often required for setting up a business.
+In the Trades and Crafts Code you can find out which professions are subject to authorisation.

 The country’s trainers

-The skilled crafts and trades not only contribute to society’s prosperity, but also to the training of qualified professionals.
+The skilled crafts and trades do not only contribute to society’s prosperity, but also to the training of qualified professionals.
 Over 27% of apprentices in Germany are employed in the skilled crafts and trades.
 However, many apprenticeship positions remain vacant.
-For this reason, new talent is urgently required.
-Find out more about internships, vocational training positions and vacant trainee positions in the skilled crafts and trades!
+That is why new talent is urgently required.
+Find out more about internships, vocational training positions and vacant trainee positions in the crafts and trades industry!

 Do I need a visa?

-As a citizen of the European Union, Liechtenstein, Iceland, Norway or Switzerland, you do not require a visa or a residence permit in order to work in Germany.
-Citizens of other countries on the other hand require a residence permit.
-You can find out more about the work visa for qualified professionals in the Visa section.
+As a citizen of the European Union, Liechtenstein, Iceland, Norway or Switzerland, you do not require a visa or a residence permit to work in Germany.
+Citizens of other countries do require a residence permit.
+You can find more information on the work visa for qualified professionals in the "Visa" section.

 In the so-called regulated professions, you will need recognition of your foreign professional qualifications in order to practise these professions in Germany.
-In the non-regulated professions, recognition of your foreign professional qualifications is not usually a requirement.
-However: if you come from a non-EU country and need a visa or residence permit for Germany, recognition is mandatory.
-For your professional qualification you must go through the recognition procedure.
+In the non-regulated professions, recognition of your foreign professional qualifications is usually not required.
+However, if you come from a non-EU country and need a visa or residence permit for Germany, recognition is mandatory.
+For your professional qualification, you must go through the recognition procedure.
 You can find out more about the recognition process in the “Recognition” section.

-Have you applied for recognition of your professional qualification and the certification authority in Germany has determined that you require further qualifications for full recognition?
-Then you can find out whether the visa for the recognition of foreign qualifications is a possibility for you.
+Did you apply for recognition of your professional qualification and the certification authority in Germany has determined that you require further qualifications for full recognition?
+Then you can find out whether the visa for the recognition of foreign qualifications is an option for you.

 ✔ Your career prospects: With our Quick-Check, you can find out about the opportunities available to you for working and living in Germany.

-✔ The German employment market: Find out more about jobhunting and get useful tips in our section “Looking for a job”.
+✔ The German employment market: Find more information on job-hunting and get useful tips in our section “Looking for a job” section.